 - Marijuana use will be reviewed on a case-by-case basis.
 However, in order to increase the likelihood of continuing on in the hiring and background process, an applicant should not have used marijuana in the last twelve (12) months.

 For the purposes of this standard, illegal drugs may include the following but are not limited to:

 |GHB, Rohypnol, or MDMA||Wet||Whippits|

 - Any adult conviction for domestic violence in the past three (3) years.

-- Any adult conviction for Driving under the Influence or Boating under the Influent (or a plea reduced to a lesser charge) in the past three (3) years.
+- Any adult conviction for Driving under the Influence or Boating under the Influence in the past three (3) years.

 - Adult misdemeanor convictions and all felony convictions outside of these standards will be reviewed closely.

-- Active participation related to a street gang or security threat group in the last five (5) years.
+- Participation or affiliation related to a street gang or security threat group in the last five (5) years.

 - Military discharge characterized as anything other than “Honorable” may be disqualifying.
 Applicants will be reviewed closely and additional documentation will be required for further consideration.

 - Termination for cause or resignation in lieu of termination may be disqualifying and will be reviewed closely.

 - Any sexual misconduct in the workplace to include viewing of pornography not directly related to work functions or intimate sexual contact while on duty will be reviewed on a case-by-case basis.

 - Lying or intentional misrepresentation during any portion of the application process.